vxnuaj/HLLM/README.md

   - [X] Verify model is learning
   - [X] Verify that the model is saving checkpoints locally.
   - [ ] Verify that the checkpoints are properly saved (reusable).
+  - [ ] Make sure, given same exact configuration, we're starting off from the samep point in the dataset ( properly best to save a seed in the dataloader and input to torch.save )
   - [X] Verify that the model is saving logs locally.
   - [X] Verify that the model is uploading checkpoints to hugging face.
   - [X] Verify that the model is uploading dataset to hugging face.